Name Popularity Trends Over Time

-Type a name and watch its star-track across the years and Una charts the share (%) so you can see rises, falls, and steady glows ✨
+Type a name and watch its star-track across the years.
+Una charts the share percentage so you can see rises, falls, and steady glows ✨

 Name Popularity Trends: Watch a Name Rise, Shine, or Gently Set

-Welcome to Una’s star chart for names!
-Your friendly place to visualize how a single name’s popularity changes over time.
-Type a first name, choose your country and years, and (when available) pick Female, Male, or Combined.
-The chart above traces the share (%) of that name each year, turning the big question “how rare is my name?” into a clear, sparkling curve you can read at a glance.
+Welcome to Una’s star chart for names, your friendly place to visualize how a single first name changes over time.
+Type a name, choose your country and years, and, when available, pick Female, Male, or Combined.
+The chart above traces the share percentage of that name each year, turning the big question “how rare is my name?” into a curve you can read at a glance.

-The line represents the percentage of all baby names in your chosen sky (country + year) that match your name.
-When the line climbs, the name is gaining momentum; when it dips, usage is cooling.
-Many names move in gentle waves influenced by culture, media, and migration.
-Others burst into view and then settle.
-Seeing that motion helps you understand how rare a name is today and how it might feel in a few years.
+The line represents the percentage of all first names in your chosen sky that match the name you entered.
+When the line climbs, the name is gaining momentum.
+When it dips, usage is cooling off.
+Some names move in gentle waves influenced by culture, media, and migration.
+Others burst into view and then quietly settle back down.

 Why Trend Lines Matter

-- Choosing a baby name: If you want something fresh but not fleeting, look for a steady midline or a gentle rise.
+- Choosing a baby name: look for a steady glow, a gentle rise, or a quieter era of a name you love.

 How to Read “Rare” in Context